 You can reserve samples provided we have stock available of the same donor.
 Please contact customer care for further information.

-Yes you can reorder for the same donor if the stock is available online.
-We strongly suggest that you reorder as soon as you get an unsuccessful outcomes if you wish to continue using the same donor on the allocated pregnancy slot, failure to do so may result in you losing your hold on the pregnancy slot for that donor.
+Yes, you can reorder for the same donor if the stock is available online.
+We strongly suggest that you reorder as soon as you get an unsuccessful outcome if you wish to continue using the same donor on the allocated pregnancy slot, failure to do so may result in you losing your hold on the pregnancy slot for that donor.

 For the following reasons the donor could be off the catalogue: